 UAN: L/600/9782

 Level: 3

 Credit value: 5

 GLH: 40

 Relationship to NOS: This unit is linked to:

 CCLD 303 Promote children's development

 CCLD 304 Reflect on and develop practice

 CCLD 309 Plan and implement curriculum frameworks for early education

 CCLD 310 Assess children's progress according to curriculum frameworks for early education.

 Endorsement by a sector or regulatory body: This unit is endorsed by Skills for Care and Development.

 Aim: This unit aims to prepare the learner to work with children in supporting their learning and development within the relevant early year's frameworks within the UK Home Nations.
 The unit assesses competence in planning to meet children's needs and providing and supporting learning and development activities.

-Understand the purpose and requirements of the areas of learning and development in the relevant early year's framework
+Learning outcome

-- 1.1 explain each of the areas of learning and development and how these are interdependent - 1.2 describe the documented outcomes for children that form part of the relevant early years framework - 1.3 explain how the documented outcomes are assessed and recorded
+Lea rning outcome The learner will: 1.
+Understand the purpose and requirements of the areas of learning and development in the relevant early years framework Assessment criteria The learner can: 1.1 explain each of the areas of learning and development and how these are interdependent 1.2 describe the documented outcomes for children that form part of the relevant early years framework 1.3 explain how the documented outcomes are assessed and recorded